 - We will assemble the documents and make the application on your behalf.

-- TBI can assist with setting up companies if you are an investor or just creating a business here.
+- If you need assistance with setting up companies whether as an investor or just creating a business here.

 - We can assist with relocation tasks such as helping with schools, accommodation, insurance, choosing locations.